Skip to main content

 • The rules relating to the jurisdiction of English courts in cases involving a foreign element.
 Staying foreign actions: the forum non conveniens doctrine.

-The family: Validity and effects of marriage.
+• The principles of English private international law relating to the following matters: Persons: status and capacity.
+Corporations.
+The family: validity and effects of marriage.
 Divorce.
 Nullity of marriage.
 Maintenance obligations.
 Legitimacy.
-Contracts: Form.
+Contracts: form.
 Interpretation.
 Illegality.
 Discharge.
 Torts.
-Property: Movables and immovable.
+Property: movables and immovable.
 Transfer of tangible and intangible property.
 Intestacy.
 Wills.
 Administration of estates.
 Trusts.
-Procedure and evidence: Proof of foreign law.
+Procedure and evidence: proof of foreign law.
 Recognition and enforcement of foreign judgments and decrees.

 Note: The syllabus does not include bankruptcy, negotiable instruments, the equitable doctrines of election, satisfaction and performance.